 A question often asked by potential Rudheath pupils is “will I be with my friends?”.
 The answer to this question most of the time is “yes”.
 When you have been accepted for a place at Rudheath Senior Academy, the Transition Team will work with your primary school.
 You will be asked to complete a sheet which asks about your friends and who you would like to be with.
 The team then try and make sure you are placed in a Form with at least one of the people you have written down.

 Rudheath Senior Academy believe that a smart uniform worn properly is very important because it demonstrates the pride that students take in themselves and the school and also shows a readiness for learning.
 We expect all students to wear full school uniform at all times.
 For more information on the school uniform please click here.

 Rudheath Senior Academy have high expectations regarding punctuality and attendance in school, which are important if you are to make good progress.
 If you are unable to come to school due to an illness you must let school know as soon as possible.
 We also advise you to go on holiday during the school holidays.
 Any holidays taken during term time cannot be authorised and may result in action being taken.
-In exceptional circumstances holidays can be requested, requests must be made by writing to the Head Teacher.
-For more information on Attendance please click here.
+In exceptional circumstances holidays can be requested, requests must be made by writing to the Headteacher.